-Cyd Cipolla is a scholar in sexuality studies whose research and teaching interests include medical and legal history, feminist and queer theory, and the intersection of law and culture.
-She was one of the inaugural Neuroethics Fellows at the Emory Center for Ethics in 2011-2012, and received a Mellon/ACLS Fellowship to complete her dissertation, " 'After These Horrendous Crimes, That Creature Forfeits His Rights!' : The Sexually Violent Offender as Exceptional Criminal" in 2012-2013.
+Cyd Cipolla is a scholar in women's, gender, and sexuality studies whose research and teaching interests focuses on intersectional feminist theory and science and technology studies.
+She was one of the inaugural Neuroethics Fellows at the Emory Center for Ethics in 2011-2012, and received a Mellon/ACLS Fellowship to complete her dissertation in 2012-2013.
 Her writing has appeared in the Journal of Medical Humanities and the Journal of the History of the Behavioral Sciences.
 Cyd previously served as the financial aid coordinator and special projects officer at the William S. Richardson School of Law in Honolulu, Hawai'i.
-For 2013-2015, she will also be a Visiting Fellow at the Dewitt Wallace Institute of the History of Psychiatry at Weill Cornell Medical College.
+She is currently a Visiting Fellow at the Dewitt Wallace Institute of the History of Psychiatry at Weill Cornell Medical College.

 Teaching and Research Interests

 feminist theory; gender and sexuality studies; disability studies; medical humanities and studies in science; crime, law, and society; neuroethics; new materialism; feminist theology

 B.A.
 Women's, Gender, and Sexuality Studies, Yale University, 2004 Ph.D.
 Women's, Gender, and Sexuality Studies, Emory University, 2013

 Professor Cyd Cipolla was named the 2015-2016 Gallatin Adviser of Distinction.
 The award is given to a faculty adviser in recognition of excellence in advising and mentoring, the cornerstone of the Gallatin program.